Editor’s Note: This story was originally published in November 2016 and updated in December 2017.

 Brown’s Choose and Cut Christmas Trees • Boone

-After the final fir is sold this December, and the last kids take their annual sled ride with the farm’s Belgian horse, Buck, an almost 40-year tradition will come to an end for Gary and Lynda Brown, who are retiring from Christmas tree farming.
+After the final fir was sold last December, and the last kids took their annual sled ride with the farm’s Belgian horse, Buck, an almost 40-year tradition came to an end for Gary and Lynda Brown, who retired from Christmas tree farming in 2016.
 At its peak, the almost 100-year-old Brown family farm boasted nearly five acres of Christmas trees.
 And with views of Elk Knob State Park to the north and bottomland to the east where Howard’s Creek makes a horseshoe turn, the farm was an anticipated pilgrimage for many families.

 2648 NC Highway 194 North, Boone, NC 28607, (828) 264-2800.